smv1256/smv1256/README.md

 - I ~know English, German, -----, Spanish, French, & Russian; I'm learning Italian while getting even more fluent in the others =P
 - I live on Neptune ;)
 - I'm from the capital of the southernmost state of the 196th least-populated country on Earth (-lol-)

+If you want to talk to me for any reason at all, just hit me up in the Discussions on this repo =)